 But what is going to make it a real bestseller is its price.
 For the £279 it costs Suunto offers a lot, making it the cheapest triathlon and multisport watch on the market.
 Suunto has seen a gap in the market and has decided to attack it with full conviction, which I think is a much more interesting strategy than trying to fight Garmin one on one.

 With this new presentation there will be a main victim: Suunto.
-And it is that for the 90% users what the Spartan Trainer offers is more than enough, taking away possible sales of the most expensive models such as the Spartan Sport Wrist HR.
-But I suppose that while those customers stay "at home", it will not be very important.
+And is that for the 90% of users what the Spartan Trainer offers is more than enough, removing possible sales of more expensive models such as the Spartan Sport Wrist HR.
+But I guess as long as those customers stay "at home", it won't be very important.

 As I said in the definitive proof of the Spartans just a few weeks agoThe Spartans are a model that I like very much.
 For my use have some insurmountable problems, mainly because of their compatibility with external sensors.
 But for the use of the vast majority of you with a more traditional profile these watches work perfectly and I have no problem recommending them.

 The keys to the Spartan Trainer revolve entirely around its price/performance ratio.
 For less than 300 euros you get a multisport watch that offers a multitude of possibilities, a very solid platform like Movescount and a quality optical pulse sensor like Valencell's.
 That said, a ball.